ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 These can be printed quite fast on a very rough quality setting.

 The second much printed item are the holders for face shields.
-These face shield provide an additional layer of protection to the wearer, usually this is combined with wearing a regular face mask.
+These face shields provide an additional layer of protection to the wearer, usually this is combined with wearing a regular face mask.
-The holders fit around the wearer's head and the plastic face shield clicked onto the holder by the pins.
+The holders fit around the wearer's head and the plastic face shield clicks onto the holder by the pins.

 <div style="text-align: center; margin: 0px auto;">
     <a href="{{ '/img/2020-06-15-3D-Printing-during-corona/shield1.jpg' | prepend: site.baseurl }}" data-lightbox="fdm" data-title="Printed holder and plastic sheet">